-You've likely already heard of a VPN, or Virtual Private Network.
+You've likely already heard of the best VPN, or Virtual Private Network.
 But hearing about it - because you want to watch Netflix when travelling abroad perhaps, or getting around a website blocked by your office - might not have offered you much insight.
 Thankfully you're in the right place to find out why a VPN is also great for anonymity, security and personal online safety.

 What is a VPN?